cloudtoid/gateway-core/README.md

               },
 ```

-In the example above, GatewayCore will ensure that the `Set-Cookie` response header for a cookie named `sessionId` is modified such that:
+In the example above, GatewayCore ensures that the `Set-Cookie` response header for a cookie named `sessionId` is modified such that:

 - the `Secure` attribute is set,
 - the `HttpOnly` attribute is removed if it was specified,